 While low levels of radiation in water are considered safe, higher concentrations may lead to increased cancer risks and other health issues over time.
 Testing for a range of contaminants helps ensure the quality and safety of drinking water.
 Public water utilities and private well owners should have water tested regularly by accredited labs to identify any pollutants and take appropriate treatment steps to remediate issues.
 Clean, contaminant-free water is essential for community health.

-How to Test for Bacteria and Microbes in Water
+How to Test for Bacteria in Water?

 Collecting Water Samples

-To get an accurate reading, collect samples from multiple locations.
-For well water, collect samples from spigots before and after your water softener or filtration system.
-For municipal water, collect from the water heater drain valve, kitchen faucet, and an outside spigot.
+For accurate results, collect water samples from multiple locations.
+For well water testing, sample water from the spigot before and after your water softener or filtration system.
+For municipal water, it’s good to collect samples from your kitchen faucet, water heater drain valve, and an outside spigot.
+Fill the sterile bottles provided in your water analysis kit and follow the instructions carefully to avoid contamination.

 Understanding the Results